-Registration & Housing is now OPEN for the BCAB’s 70th Annual Conference, May 16-18, 2017, held at the beautiful Watermark Beach Resort in Osoyoos, B.C.!
+Registration is now closed for the BCAB’s 70th Annual Conference, May 16-18, 2017, held at the beautiful Watermark Beach Resort in Osoyoos, B.C.!

 Includes 18 holes of golf, power cart, lunch and lots of prizes!